University campus in Pennsylvania

 Salary Outlook

 Pennsylvania's healthcare systems create unique network administration opportunities: UPMC operates IT infrastructure across 40+ hospitals requiring enterprise-scale network connectivity, while Penn Medicine and Geisinger manage clinical networks supporting telemedicine and electronic health records.
-Financial services giants—Vanguard, PNC Bank, and Susquehanna International Group—demand network professionals ensuring reliable, secure connectivity for trading systems and customer platforms.
+Financial services giants.
+Vanguard, PNC Bank, and Susquehanna International Group, demand network professionals ensuring reliable, secure connectivity for trading systems and customer platforms.
 Students pursuing network administration degrees benefit from proximity to employers actively recruiting from Pennsylvania institutions and professional certification paths (Cisco CCNA/CCNP, CompTIA Network+) integrated into academic programs.

-Network Administration Job Market in Pennsylvania
+Network Administration Job Growth in Pennsylvania

 Employment Outlook